Campus Improvement Plan

 Strategy 3: High quality, first-time instruction supported with appropriate resources and educational experiences

-Strategy's Expected Result/Impact: diminished need for intervention based on the impact of first-time instruction
+Strategy's Expected Result/Impact: Diminished need for intervention based on the impact of first-time instruction

-Staff Responsible for Monitoring: administration, instructional support team, teachers
+Staff Responsible for Monitoring: Administration, instructional support team, teachers

 Lever 5: Effective Instruction

-Funding Sources: - 199 PIC 11 - Instructional Services - $57,774
+Funding Sources: - 199 PIC 11 - Instructional Services - $61,744, - 199 PIC 99 - Undistributed - $2,000

 Strategy 4: Ongoing professional development opportunities will be provided, including (but not limited to)